dataengineering-community/hackathon/projects/2025/Q1/README.md

 ### Scalability & Automation
 - Deploy an ETL (Extract, Transform, Load) pipeline to run on a schedule.
-- Ensure the system can handle increasing API request loads efficiently.

 ### Data Accessibility & Visualization
 - Develop a well-documented warehouse schema which showcases your data modelling prowess.
 Ensure it is comprehensive for a data analyst who intends to use the warehouse.